pnp/pnpjs/docs/getting-started.md

 ### Set baseUrl through setup

 Here we are setting the baseUrl via the sp.setup method.
-We are also setting the headers to use verbose mode, something you may have to do when working against unpatched versions of SharePoint 2013 as [discussed here](https://blogs.msdn.microsoft.com/patrickrodgers/2016/06/13/pnp-jscore-1-0-1/).
+We are also setting the headers to use `verbose` mode, something you may have to do when working against unpatched versions of SharePoint 2013 as [discussed here](https://blogs.msdn.microsoft.com/patrickrodgers/2016/06/13/pnp-jscore-1-0-1/).
 This is optional for 2016 or SharePoint Online.
+The library does not support setting the headers to use `nometadata` as we rely on the metadata in the response to do some of the more complicated functions.
+Some of the pure data calls will probably work but it is not a supported configuration.

 ```TypeScript
 import { sp } from "@pnp/sp/presets/all";